lukesauls66/vacationerDnD/README.md

 ## API Documentation

-refer to the [API-Docs] for the API Documentation.
+Refer to the [API-Docs] for the API Documentation.

 [API-Docs]: ./backend/API-docs-vacationerDnD.md